Asus overflows with Windows gear at IFA 2017 event

 The ZenBook Flip 15 (UX561) takes that performance a step further by including an Nvidia GeForce GTX 1050 GPU and up to a 2TB HDD and 512GB SSD.
 Both the ZenBook Flip 14 and 15 have NanoEdge displays, which is Asus' way of letting you know the frame around the screens is supersmall.
 The Flip 14 is available with a full HD touchscreen, while the 15 will have a choice of full HD or 4K UHD resolutions.
 No pricing or availability was announced, but you can read more details about them and siqn up for updates on Asus' site.

-If you're not immediately impressed by processor upgrades, it's worth noting that Intel's says the 8th-gen Core i-series CPUs get up to 40 percent faster performance than their 7th-gen counterparts.
+If you're not immediately impressed by processor upgrades, it's worth noting that Intel's says the eighth-gen Core i-series CPUs get up to 40 percent faster performance than their seventh-gen counterparts.
 The performance jump is enough to allow for some virtual reality experiences.

 To that end, Asus also debuted its contribution to the Windows Mixed Reality headset market.
 Like its competition, the design is lightweight at about 14.1 ounces (400 g) and balanced to take pressure off the nose and cheeks.
 It also uses inside-out tracking with two built-in front-facing tracking cameras with six-degrees-of-freedom (6DoF) position tracking, which basically means you don't have to set up any wall or desk sensors before you can start using it.
 Again, no US pricing or availability was announced, but the European price is €449, which converts to $535, £415 and AU$675.
 That's pricey, but includes controllers.